germinateplatform/germinate-server/docs/setup.md

     sraubach/germinate
 ```

 Make sure you have at least a `config.properties` file in the location at `/path/to/your/germinate/config`.
-See [[Configuration]] for additional config options.
+See <a href="config.html">Configuration</a> for additional config options.
 This file will contain the database configuration and also this property:

 ```ini
 # This is the folder inside Docker, don't set this to your config folder location as this is taken care of by a Docker bind.